nilostolte/PDFBox/README.md

 ## [PDFBox-Compact](https://github.com/nilostolte/PDFBox/tree/main/PDFBoxCompact)

 This is a compact version of PDFBox that is ready for compilation and execution.
-It contains new packages, notably to produce formateed PDF files from text files.
+It contains new packages, notably to produce formateed PDF files from text files (see [ShowJustifiedFormattedBook](https://github.com/nilostolte/PDFBox/blob/main/PDFBoxCompact/src/org/apache/pdfbox/examples/pdmodel/ShowJustifiedFormattedBook.java) example).

 ## [PDFBox-Complete](https://github.com/nilostolte/PDFBox/tree/main/PDFBox-Complete)